AlphaHydrae/blog/source/_posts/2012-08-14-set-up-your-own-git-server.markdown

 ## Usage

-{% codeblock lang:bash How to add a repository %}
+{% codeblock lang:bash Add a repository on your server %}
 # create bare repo (as the git user)
 su -s /bin/bash git
     cd